Student Code of Conduct

 • Use or possession of any unauthorized electrical appliance in university residence halls or other areas of the university.

 • Burning of any material such as candles, incense, etc, in the residence halls or university apartments is prohibited.
-(Note: For exceptions to this policy for religious and or spiritual ceremonies must be obtained by Housing and Residential Services).
+(Note: For exceptions to this policy for religious and or spiritual ceremonies must be authorized and obtained by Housing and Residential Services).

 • Engaging in pranks involving fire.